-The most important thing is to plan competently and be willing to reschedule.
+The most important employee burnout prevention strategy here is to plan competently and be willing to reschedule.
 If someone is planning a two-week vacation, it makes sense to change their task schedule so they can get back on track when they return.
 That being said, sit down with the team member who is constantly tired or behind schedule and help them prioritize.
 How to do that?
 By making a list of all the tasks and evaluating them together.
 Leave room for discussion and do not insist on doing everything at once.

 When a job is monotonous and the company does nothing to engage the staff, it can lead to employees becoming unmotivated, tired, and less inclined to creatively commit to their tasks.
 In such a situation, you need constant energy to stay focused - which can lead to fatigue and job burnout.
 We all have similar tasks to do, but they can always be varied.
 Unfortunately, companies often lack an effective reward and feedback system to spice up everyday tasks and make them more interesting or meaningful.

 As a leader, consider the work your team members do.
 Discuss with your employees what inspires or drives them, and then do your best to make it happen.
 The truth is that when a person is particularly good at something, their superiors often delegate similar tasks to them, which could drain the employee in the long run.